all-birds birds

 American RobinRobin

 Food and water will attract Robins to your yard.
-Add the right trees and shrubs and the birds could nest in your backyard.
+Add the right trees and shrubs ,and the birds could nest in your backyard.

-Identification and Pictures
+Identification - Pictures and Video

-(Classification: Turdus migratorius)American Robin
+(Classification: Turdus migratorius)American Robin male

 Young birds will look the same except for a breast speckled with black spots.

 The American Robin is the largest thrush in North America.
-Adults are 9 to 10 inches.American Robin
+Adults are 9 to 10 inches.robin young

-The bird was given the name Robin by the early settlers, who thought that, with its reddish breast, it resembled the English Robin.
+The bird was given the name Robin by the early settlers, who thought that, with its reddish breast, it resembled the English robin.

 Song

-Robins have a clear cheery sound with a number of songs and calls.
+Robins have a clear cheery sound with a number of songs, and calls.
 Many people are familiar with their cheer up, cheer up sound.
-They are one of the first birds to begin singing in the morning and one of the last to be heard at night.
+They are one of the first birds to begin singing in the morning, and one of the last to be heard at night.
 The male is the most vocal especially during courtship.
 The territory or whisper song is a soft hisselly-hisselly sound.

-American Robin song Sound
+American Robin song SoundAmerican Robin

 American Robin song 2 Sound